 His compositions have been broadcast on radio in New York, New England, and Europe, including Sounds from the Spires [Sirous-XM] with Dr. Jennifer Pascual.

-His compositions have been broadcast on radio stations in the Northeast, also appearing on the Cathedral Encores CD featuring the 1875 E. & G.G.
-Hook, opus 801, at the Cathedral of the Holy Cross (Boston) and on the PCU Records catalog (New York).
+He also appears with his wife, clarinetist Kara Gretschel Clark, on the Cathedral Encores CD featuring the 1875 E. & G.G.
+Hook, Opus 801, at the Cathedral of the Holy Cross (Boston).

 While studying as a chemistry major at New York University, he also studied classical piano and composition with Justin Dello Joio.